 Step 7.
 Apply new thermal grease to the CPU and GPU chips, then reinstall the heat sink assembly on the laptop.

-To get better cooling, it is a better idea to replace your old fan with a new one.
+To achieve better heat dissipation, replacing the old fan with a new one is a wiser choice.
 You can visit the parts store to buy a new CPU fan for your laptop.

 Also Read: How to Clean a Laptop Fan and Heatsink